scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** 1 hour

 You attempt to animate a simple object made of plant, wood, stone, or metal no more than 1 tile in size.
-If the object is part of a larger construction (a stone wall, a dirt mound, etc) you add 1 terrible die to your roll as you try to force it free.
+If the object is part of a larger construction (a stone wall, a dirt mound, etc.) you add 1 terrible die to your roll as you try to force it free.

-Make a spellcasting roll adding 2 terrible dice or 4 terrible dice if the meterial is metal.
+Make a spellcasting roll adding 2 terrible dice or 4 terrible dice if the material is metal.
 On success you create a golem out of the object.
 The golem has 3 wounds and acts on your turn.
 It can take a move action to move 4 tiles and can make a single attack.
-The golem's attack uses 5 normal dice, improing one die for every success and adding a die for every crit.
+The golem's attack uses 5 normal dice, improving one die for every success and adding a die for every crit.
 The creature deals 1 wound on hit, adding a wound die for every size increase.
 After the duration or if the caster is incapacitated the golem reverts to inanimate material.
 Golems made of metal have _Resistance 1_ to physical damage.

 Add a proficient die for every level above 3rd.
 At 5th level you may target a 2x2 area creating a golem with 5 wounds, and at 7th a 3x3 area creating a golem with 8 wounds and two attacks per turn.